sven-hash/docs/content/run-nym-nodes/validators.md

 These commands will get you an https encrypted nginx proxy in front of the API.

-In the next testnet we will be focusing more on things such as validator TLS and sentry nodes.

 ## Configuring Prometheus metrics (optional)

 Configure Prometheus with the following commands (adapted from NodesGuru's [Agoric setup guide](https://nodes.guru/agoric/setup-guide/en)):